bwRavencl/ControllerBuddy/README.md

 | -tray               |                         | launches the application in the system tray                                                                 |           yes           |
 | -version            |                         | prints the version information and exits                                                                    |           no            |

-If one instance of ControllerBuddy is already running, starting a second instance with the parameters marked as "available for scripting" will trigger the corresponding action in the first instance and immediately shut down the second instance.
+If one instance of ControllerBuddy is already running, starting a second instance with the parameters marked as "available for scripting" will trigger the corresponding action in the first instance and shut down the second instance immediately.

 This can be used to integrate ControllerBuddy into third party applications.
 For more information see [ControllerBuddy-DCS-Integration](https://github.com/bwRavencl/ControllerBuddy-DCS-Integration), an exemplary integration of ControllerBuddy into [DCS World](https://www.digitalcombatsimulator.com).